 In addition to criminal charges following a DUI arrest, you may also face an administrative action by the Department of Motor Vehicles.
 Law enforcement officers are required by California law to serve a "notice of driving privilege suspension/revocation" order if the arrested driver does any of the following: 1) submits to a breath test with the results showing .08 or higher blood alcohol content (BAC); 2) submits to a blood or urine test, and the officer reasonably believes that the results will show a .08 or greater BAC; 3) is under 21 years old, or is on probation for DUI, and submits to a preliminary alcohol screening test or evidentiary breath test with results showing a .01 or greater BAC; and 4) refuses to submit to a breath or blood test following a DUI arrest.

 The APS hearing is the driver's opportunity to contest the action initiated against them by the DMV following a DUI arrest.
+If a hearing is not requested within 10 days of the DUI arrest date then the right to the hearing is forfeited.
 As part of our representation of individuals facing DUI charges, Berglund Law Office, P.C. represents our clients for the DMV hearing.
 The APS hearing is very difficult for a number of reasons and it is best to have a good DUI attorney represent you.
 CONTACT our office today if you are facing DUI charges and an APS action against your driving privilege has been initiated.

 Temporary Driver's License